rjohnsen/hhc-2025/content/act2/mail-detective/_index.md

 ## Mail Detective: Curly IMAP Investigation

+This objective focuses on email investigation by working directly with mail infrastructure rather than user-facing clients.
+By querying an IMAP server using command-line tools, I analyze how malicious content can be hidden within standard email workflows and reinforce the importance of understanding underlying protocols when investigating suspicious messaging activity.

 ![Welcome screen](/images/act2/act2-mail-detective-1.png)

 To solve this objective, we must use `curl` as a lightweight IMAP client.
 Because curl supports IMAP natively, we can authenticate and talk directly to the mail server.
 The first step is to list the available mailboxes: